DevilsNerve/codex-update-wrapper/README.md

 # Codex Update Wrapper

-  A lightweight Bash wrapper for the Codex CLI that checks npm for updates, offers to install the latest version, and then launches Codex.
+  A lightweight Bash wrapper for the Codex CLI that checks for npm updates, offers to install the latest version, and then launches Codex.
+Saves your from re-typing codex after the update.

   ## Features